Common Pet Problems

 Start looking for a new home well in advance of the date you will need to move.
 This leaves you with time to find a suitable home that will allow you to keep your furry family members.

-- Offer the prospective landlord an extra security deposit towards animal related damage.
+Offer the prospective landlord an extra security deposit for animal-related damage.
 This money is returned to you when you end your tenancy if the pets do not damage the house.

 The Canine Good Citizen test, offered by many local kennel clubs, shows that your dog has basic obedience and manners, and is accepted by many housing authorities as proof of responsible pet ownership.